gylych207/What-cha-Think/README.md

 #### PostMVP

-- Collaborate with a UX student to make the UI more user friendly.
+- Collaborate with a UX student to make the UI more attractive/user-friendly.
 - Add a search bar to each review page to find reviews via keywords in the title.

 ## Project Schedule